ChromiumMC/Chromium/README.md

 ## Contributing

 Contributions are always welcome!
-If you'd like to contribute to this project, please read the [Coming Soon!](https://github.com/your-username/your-project-name/blob/main/CONTRIBUTING.md) before submitting a pull request.
+If you'd like to contribute to this project, please consider messaging me on discord before submitting a pull request.

 ## Contact